Skip to content

 The Outshift Agent Directory is organized around a few basic concepts:

-- Agent Records - An Agent Record is a collection of data and metadata about a particular agentic application or service.
+• Agent Records - An Agent Record is a collection of data and metadata about a particular agentic application or service.
 The schema of the Record is defined in OASF and contains, for example, a collection of skills.
+A record pushed to the Hub is added to only one organization, but the same record can be added separately to multiple organizations.

-The Agent Directory Service (ADS) provides storage for agent records while the frontend hosted Outshift Agent Directory provides access control with Users and their Organizations and management of agent records in their Repositories.
+The Agent Directory Service (ADS) provides storage for agent records while the frontend hosted Outshift Agent Directory provides access control with Users and their Organizations and management of agent records in their organizations.

 Features